-Rahway County Jane Doe - Was Her Name Annie Primroe?
+Rahway County Jane Doe (Attempt to Match) - Was Her Name Annie Primroe?

 By: Shane Lambert

-The case of the Rahway County Jane Doe is one that I worked on almost five years ago.
+I researched the case of the Rahway County Jane Doe almost five years ago, as of the original time of writing this article.
 If you are not familiar with the case, then, in a nutshell, in March 1887 a woman was found murdered in the town of Rahway, New Jersey.
+The details of her case became a bit of a media circus.
+Perhaps this is just like more modern murder mysteries, like the case of JonBenet Ramsey.

-That the Rahway County Jane Doe was thought to have alighted a train certainly made this case difficult back in the late 1800s.
-It suggests that the woman was not a local.
-Accordingly, missing persons from anywhere in the world are actually in play since we're dealing with a Jane Doe that was a traveler at the time of her death.
+The Rahway County Jane Doe was thought to have been a passenger who had recently alighted a train before being murdered.
+That she was supposed to be a traveler made the case difficult to solve back in the late 1800s because it suggested that the woman was not a local.
+Accordingly, missing persons from anywhere in the world were -- and still are -- actually in play with this case.

 Back in February 2017, I attempted to find a classified advertisement where someone was looking for a missing woman who was last seen in 1887.
-Perhaps the Internet has changed things, however, it used to be that if you lost touch with someone that you might take to the newspaper classifieds in an effort to find the person.
+The Internet has changed things, however, it used to be that if you lost touch with someone, then you might take to the newspaper classifieds to find the person.

 When I originally looked for someone back in early 2017 who might have been searching for the Rahway County Jane Doe, I failed in that effort.
-It could have been that the exact newspaper I needed was not in the databases I used at the time or maybe my researching skills needed polishing back in 2017.
-A re-attempt in December 2021 was successful in finding a lead that I can only call tenuous, at this time.
+It could have been that the exact newspaper I needed was not in the databases I used at the time.
+I made a second attempt in December 2021, one that was successful in finding a lead that I can only call tenuous, at this time.

 20 Jun 1902, Fri Buffalo Evening News (Buffalo, New York) Newspapers.com